|Disclaimer: No Sacrilege Intended|

-1. Thou shalt carry a notebook in thy pocket or purse.
+1. Thou shalt carry a notebook in thy pocket or purse at all times.
 Thee never knoweth when a good idea for a story will presenteth itself.

-2. Thou shalt doest careful research when writing about a subject thou knowest naught about or a time period in which thee hast not actually lived.
-(Thou canst not fool the savvy reader!)
+2. Thou shalt doest careful research when writing about a subject thee knowest naught about or a time period in which thee hast not actually lived.
+(Thee canst not fool the savvy reader!)

-3. Thou shalt write by the seat of thy pants if it worketh well for thee--or planneth much or little--thee knoweth how thee writeth best.
+3. Thou shalt write by the seat of thy pants if it workest well for thee--or planneth much or little—thee knowest how thee writest best.

 4. Thou shalt not utter vain and foolish words like, "My muse hath deserted me" or "Yay, I am not inspired" or "Writers Block hath crept in to torment me."
-(Getteth over it.)
+(Getteth over thyself.)